-He moved on loan to Azerbaijani champions Qarabag early in 2019/20 and played enough games to earn a league winner’s medal as the club won its seventh straight domestic title.
+He moved on loan to Qarabag in Azerbaijan early in 2019/20 and played enough games to earn a league title medal as the club won its seventh straight domestic championship.

 Begovic had been with Qarabag four months when seven-times European champions AC Milan offered a temporary deal.

 His time in Italy was interrupted by the coronavirus pandemic, which forced football to shut down during 2019/20.

 Begovic played twice before Serie A’s suspension but after time in England during lockdown returned to spend the remainder of the delayed campaign at the San Siro.